John Tuzo Wilson

 His name was given to two young Canadian submarine volcanoes called the Tuzo Wilson Seamounts.
 The Wilson cycle of seabed expansion and contraction (associated with the Supercontinent cycle) bears his name.
+One of the two large low-shear-velocity provinces was given the name Tuzo after him, the other being named Jason after W. Jason Morgan, who furthered Wilson's work into plume theory.

 Early life and education

 Wilson was born in Ottawa on October 24, 1908, the son of John Armistead Wilson CBE, and his wife, Henrietta Tuzo.
 Wilson's father was of Scottish descent and his mother was a third-generation Canadian of French descent.

 He became one of the first people in Canada to receive a degree in geophysics, graduating from Trinity College at the University of Toronto in 1930.
 He obtained a second (BA) degree from St. John's College, Cambridge in 1932 and then a doctorate (ScD).
-He then pursued further graduate studies as Princeton University, where he received a Ph.D. in geology in 1936 after completing a doctoral dissertation titled "The Geology of the Mill creek - Stillwater Area, Montana."
+He then pursued further graduate studies as Princeton University, where he received a Ph.D. in geology in 1936 after completing a doctoral dissertation titled "The Geology of the Mill Creek – Stillwater Area, Montana."